josephguzman1994/IllithidNova/README.md

   </div>
 </div>

 `Gale.py` is an advanced Python script designed for astronomers and astrophysicists to dynamically generate and download stellar isochrone data from the CMD 3.7 service hosted at `stev.oapd.inaf.it`.
 The script allows users to specify a range of parameters that define the characteristics of the isochrones they are interested in, such as age, metallicity, and photometric systems.
-It is currently optimized to use the PARSEC and COLIBRI models to fetch photometric system data, which it then unpacks into structured `.npy` files for further analysis.
+It is currently optimized to use the PARSEC and COLIBRI models to fetch photometric system data, which it then unpacks into structured `.npz` files for further analysis.

 <details>
   <summary>Click to Expand!</summary>